Anakeyn/COVID19DaysInReaByDepFrance/README.md

 # COVID19DaysInReaByDepFrance
-This Python program alows you to calculate a number of days in reanimation by French Departement using official public health data
+This Python program allows you to calculate a number of days in reanimation for Covid-19 by French Departement using official public health data